Cyber-Griffo/ZombieSurvive/README.md

 # ZombieSurvive
-I worked on this project wy back in my school times
+I worked on this project way back in my school times.

+It is a simple game where i tested the A* pathfinding algorithm.